 Love and support.

-Is supportive care always carried out at a veterinarian’s surgery?
+Does supportive care always happen at the veterinary surgery?

-Not always, in some cases, your cat may be discharged from the veterinary practice and cared for at home.
+Not always, in some cases, your cat can be cared for at home.
 This may vary depending on the level of confidence the cat owner has your family set up.
 Things such as if are you out of the house for long periods of time?
 Is it a busy house which may be disruptive to a recuperating cat?

 Your cat may need some basic medical procedures such as changing feeding tubes, maintaining hydration levels (by injecting fluids under the skin), giving medications either orally or by injection, syringe feeding the anorexic cats.
-If you are out of the house for long periods of time, it may also be recommended that your cat stay in the surgery for a little longer so it can receive care.
+If you are out of the house for long periods of time, it may be necessary to keep your cat in hospital a little longer so it can receive care.

 Does supportive care always work?

 Not always, sometimes a cat is too sick to recover.
-In other cases, supportive care is offered to an older cat to keep him comfortable in his final days.
-This is known as palliative care.
+In other cases, supportive care is offered to an older cat to keep him comfortable in his final days (palliative care).

 The level of supportive care varies depending on his sickness.
-Acute supportive care is required to treat a medical emergency.
+Acute supportive care is necessary for medical emergencies.
 In other situations, a cat may have a long-standing disorder which will eventually lead to his passing.
 He will need support with this condition which can prolong life and keep your cat as comfortable as possible.